Steven Reigns: A Quilt For David

 A Quilt For David explores the life of Florida dentist David J. Acer, who in 1990 was accused of infecting a patient (Kimberly Bergalis) with HIV.
-Reigns describes the work as “investigative poetry” as it is based on extensive research into Acer’s life and death, including interviews with those who knew him, as it played out against the AIDS hysteria of the late 1980s and early 1990s.
+Reigns describes the work as “investigative poetry” as it is based on extensive research, conducted between 2012 and 2020, into Acer’s life and death, including interviews with those who knew him, as it played out against the AIDS hysteria of the late 1980s and early 1990s.
 In his poetry, Reigns challenges the media narrative of the time, which was that Acer infected his patients deliberately.

-Other Poetry Publications
+Other poetry publications

 Reigns has published two other books of poetry.